Forestry industry welcomes increase in tree planting in England

 The idea behind the WRA was to give the wood recycling industry a voice so we could lobby government and work collaboratively with them to influence legislation and regulations.
 We have achieved that and beyond.
 It’s fantastic to see the WRA going from strength to strength.

-Geoff Hadfield, MD of Hadfield Wood Recyclers.
-Founder and current Board member of the WRA
+Geoff Hadfield, founder of Hadfield Wood Recyclers (now Enva) and founding member and former chair of the WRA

 When we formed the WRA the packaging waste regulations were coming into play and were very complex which was one of the main reasons we started it.
 Since then the WRA has continued to do a great job and I’m delighted it’s doing as well as it is.